raspberrypilearning/target-practice/en/step_2.md

 The code you have just typed is the ```setup``` function for our game.
 When the program runs, it will now set the animation frame rate to 5 frames per second, create a window 400 pixels wide by 400 pixels high, create a global variable called shoot (which we will need later) and set it to False.

+The next step in setting up our game window is to draw the sky and grass backdrop.
+We will do this by creating two rectangles with the ```draw``` function and colouring them blue and green.

+--- task ---
+Under the ```setup function```, leave a blank line by pressing Enter and **remove the indent** so that your cursor is all the way against the left edge of the coding window, ready to start defining a new function.

+--- collapse ---
+---
+title: Indentation in python
+---
+Indentation refers to the spaces at the beginning of a code line, which are usually in blocks of **four spaces**.
+You can create an indent by pressing the ```Tab``` key on your keyboard while typing in the code window.

+In other programming languages the indentation in code is for making it easier to read, but in Python, the indentation is very important as Python uses indentation to indicate a 'block' of code.

+Everything which is indented in the block above is part of the ```setup``` function.
+Once the indentation ends, so does the function.
+--- /collapse ---

+On this line type ```def draw():``` and press Enter.
+You'll see that an indentation is provided for your function again.

+--- /task ---

+The ```draw()``` function is the second function called by ```run()``` after ```setup()```.
+It tells the program what to create in the window we just coded.

+Now we need to create some colour variables.
+This will allow us to use the colour names to draw them rather than complicated **tuples**.

+--- task ---
+On the next line, type ``` global SKY_BLUE,``` and press Enter.
+This line creates the global variable for our sky colour, ```SKY_BLUE```.
+--- /task ---

+--- task ---
+Now type ```SKY_BLUE = color(92, 204, 206)``` and press Enter.
+This line sets our new ```SKY_BLUE``` variable using a colour tuple.

+--- collapse ---
+---
+title: Colour tuples in python
+---
+All the colours you can see on your computer screen are made by combining different levels of Red, Blue and Green.

+These levels can be set to any value from ```0``` to ```255```, and combining different levels of these three colours can make up to 16 million different variations!

+To define the colours in python we use **tuples**, or sets of three numbers in brackets separated by commas.
+The first number in the tuple represents the Red value, the second is the Green value and the third value is for Blue - this is why we call it an **RGB** colour palette.

+The colour we have created above is a light blue colour.
+It has much less red than blue and green, which we can see from the tuple: Red = 92
+Green = 204
+Blue = 206

+You can see a whole list of RGB colour values [here](https://image-color.com/color-picker#5CCCCE).

+--- /collapse ---

 --- save ---